Business Readiness

 • External policies: Federal, state, and applicable local laws and regulations.

-What is the purpose of Compliance Policies?
+What is the purpose of compliance policies?

 • Reducing the risk of penalties, fines, lawsuits or shutdown of your business.
-(See also: Compliance vs Risk Management: What’s the Difference?)

-• Educating your work force on best practices and approaches to resolving unethical or unlawful practices
+• Educating your workforce on best practices and approaches to resolving unethical or unlawful practices

 • Helping to create a healthy work environment, leading to higher worker productivity